mathigon/textbooks/content/sequences/content.md

 > id: arithmetic-geometric-graph

-To define an arithmetic or geometric sequence, we have to know not just the common difference or ratio, but also the initial value `a`.
+To define an arithmetic or geometric sequence, we have to know not just the common difference or ratio, but also the initial value (called `a`).
 Here you can generate your own sequences and plot their values on a graph, by changing the values of `a`, _d_ and _r_.
 Can you find any patterns?

 ::: column.ag-chart(width=320)